Blog

 Method

 1. Preheat your oven to 375°F (190°C).
-Cut the tops off each bell pepper and scoop out the seeds and membranes with a small spoon or knife, creating a hollow space and setting aside the tops for later.
+Slice the tops off the bell peppers and carefully scoop out the seeds and membranes to create hollow lantern shapes.
+Place the peppers in a baking dish and set aside.

-4. Spoon the cheese mixture into each carved pepper, pressing gently to pack the filling in and ensure it stays in place during baking.
+6. Spoon the filling into each hollowed-out bell pepper, pressing gently to pack the mixture in evenly and ensure they resemble little pumpkins with a full, rounded top.

-6. Bake in the preheated oven for about 25-30 minutes, until the peppers become tender and the cheese is bubbly and golden around the edges.
-Keep an eye to prevent charring.
+8. Bake the peppers uncovered in the preheated oven for about 25-30 minutes, until the peppers are tender and slightly blistered, and the cheese is golden and bubbly.

 Notes